kiboschool/course-web-development-fundamentals/src/lessons/foundations/bonus-more-html-elements.md

 ### Structure and Page Information

-When you create an HTML project in Replit, there is a bunch of HTML in `index.html`.
-You will not need to write these tags yourself, but here’s what they mean in case you were curious.
+When you create an HTML project, your editor might suggest a bunch of default starter HTML in `index.html`.
+You will usually not need to write these tags yourself, but here’s what they mean in case you were curious.

 <details>
 <summary>